Today I’ll show you how to travel alone for the first time.

 - A dorm room in a hostel

 I’ve found I can do all 3 methods on any one trip.
-Staying and living with other people in a new country has been my number 1 comfort zone crusher.
+Staying and living with other people in a new country has been my #1 comfort zone crusher.

-I will continue to do this as I’m able to learn and share with others and some cases offer a lot of value to my hosts.
+I will continue to do this as I’m able to learn and share with others and some cases offer a lot of value to my hosts while I am staying there.

-One of the hardest things to achieve as a backpacker.
-If I could give you only 3 of my best tips on how to travel alone for the first time, this would be one.
+This is one of the hardest to achieve as a backpacker.
+If I was to give you 3 of my best tips on how to travel alone for the first time, this would be #1.

 As I mention in most of my travel tips on this blog.
 Traveling light is an art form.
 Even the most seasoned backpackers have trouble with this.

-I managed to achieve it after 4 years of backpacking through South America and still carry some things I don’t use.
+I managed to achieve a verison that I like after more than 5 years of backpacking through South America and I still carry some things I don’t use.

-Traveling light is and for an evolving process of testing, learning, and try new gear.
+Traveling light is an evolving process of testing, learning, and try new gear.

-I have listed just some of the things that may inspire you, especially if you’re a first-time traveler.
+I’ve listed some things that may inspire you, especially if you’re a first-time traveler.
+See my South America packing list for ideas on what to carry.

-One of my old adage’s is this.
-Travel to a country where you can’t understand the language and you’ll quickly realize how unimportant you and your life are.
+One of my old adages is this: travel to a country where you can’t understand the language and you’ll quickly realize how unimportant you and your life are.
+Just like I did when I first started to learn Spanish.

 My friend Araceli initially helped me in Mexico.
-Without the support and challenge from her and the family, I wouldn’t have made it out of Mexico sane.
+Without the support and challenge from her and the family, I wouldn’t have made it out sane.

-Not only is learning a language a great thing to do but it will give you more confidence and access to more layers of the culture.
+Not only is language learning a great thing to do, but it gives you confidence and access to new layers of the culture you find yourself.

 If arriving in a new place for the first time this is a smart thing to do.
 The best solo travel destinations make this easier for people.